CodeOptimization/dataStructure/JavaRelated.md

         int min = Integer.MIN_VALUE;
         //Sorts the specified array into ascending numerical order.
         Arrays.sort(a);
+        //conver to array based list, but you can not update Arrays.asList(b1);
         //Returns a fixed-size list backed by the specified array.
         List<String> stooges = Arrays.asList("Larry", "Moe", "Curly");
         for (int i = 0; i < a.length; i++)